 Just a little further south along the coast, Lighthouse Country Regional Trail offers about 2.5 km worth of accessible trails.
 It’s also equipped with a tapping rail, for those with visual or balance impairments.

 For a walk with a little water, try the accessible paths to Little Qualicum Falls, or stroll the boardwalk at Parksville beach.

-Cowichan’s famed Kinsol Trestle is just a short kilometre from the parking lot, and on a hard-packed gravel trail, it’s easy to make your way through the green forest to the expansive views from the top of this architectural feat.
+Cowichan’s famed Kinsol Trestle, one of the Island’s most celebrated featured on The Great Trail, is easily accessible by all.
+The multi-use trail is quite wide to accommodate a variety of trail users, you might even see the occasional horse!
+The trestle itself is just a short kilometre from the parking lot, so it’s easy to make your way through the green forest to the expansive views from the top of this architectural feat.

 South Vancouver Island

-Further south in the Victoria area, there’s an impressive network of accessible trails as part of the Galloping Goose.
+Further south in the Victoria area, there’s an impressive network of accessible trails for all levels of abilities, including parts of The Galloping Goose Trail.
 The Capital Regional District provides a comprehensive overview, tips for what to expect, and info on adaptive equipment rentals.

 Remember to respect the terrain, environment, and other users while you are enjoying the trails.
 Follow the three Ts—trip planning, training, and taking the essentials.
 AdventureSmart is a great resource to help you get informed before heading outdoors.

-When you are hiking, biking, and camping in BC, you are in bear habitat.
+Remember that when you are hiking, biking, and camping in BC, you are in bear habitat.
 Make sure you are informed, prepared, and aware at all times.
-Wildsafe BC is a great resource for making any bear experiences you may have in BC positive and conflict free.
+Wildsafe BC is a great resource for making any bear experiences you may have in BC positive and conflict-free.